 Advise patients to report any signs of new or worsening medical conditions, such as central nervous system demyelinating disorders, heart failure or autoimmune disorders, such as lupus-like syndrome or autoimmune hepatitis.
 Counsel about the risk of lymphoma and other malignancies while receiving Enbrel.
 Advise patients to report any symptoms suggestive of a pancytopenia, such as bruising, bleeding, persistent fever or pallor.

 Advise patients to seek immediate medical attention if they experience any symptoms of severe allergic reactions.
-Advise latex-sensitive patients that the needle cap of the prefilled syringe and SureClick autoinjector contains dry natural rubber (a derivative of latex), which should not be handled by persons sensitive to latex.
+Advise latex-sensitive patients that the following components contain dry natural rubber (a derivative of latex) that may cause allergic reactions in individuals sensitive to latex: the needle cover of the prefilled syringe and the needle cover within the needle cap of the SureClick autoinjector.

 If a patient or caregiver is to administer Enbrel, the patient or caregiver should be instructed in injection techniques and how to measure and administer the correct dose [see the Enbrel (etanercept) “Instructions for Use” insert].
 The first injection should be performed under the supervision of a qualified healthcare professional.
 The patient's or caregiver's ability to inject subcutaneously should be assessed.
 Patients and caregivers should be instructed in the technique, as well as proper syringe and needle disposal, and be cautioned against reuse of needles and syringes.